alecacerestel/Competition_G12_AML/README.md

 11. `top1_was_viewed`: Whether job #1 was already viewed in session (0 or 1)

 **Process:**
-1. Trains RandomForest on training data with ground truth
+1. Trains SVM (RBF kernel, C=1.0) on training data with ground truth
 2. For each test session, extracts the 11 features
 3. Predicts probability of apply vs view
 4. Assigns action with highest probability